CMS resources

 Defining community-focused content

-• The content makes an effort to be more inclusive in words and tone to show sensitivity to various communities.
-If a brand is creating content focused on a part of the United States where Spanish is often spoken, for example, they should provide the content in both languages.
+Lastly, community-focused content should strive to be inclusive in its language and tone to demonstrate sensitivity to various communities.
+For instance, if a brand is creating content focused on a region of the United States where Spanish is widely spoken, they should provide content in both English and Spanish.

 Why is community-focused content important?